MahalakshmiPFW/Pokemon-Explorer-React-Native/README.md

 # Hi there!
-Welcome to Pokemon Explorer
+Welcome to Pokémon Explorer

 A React Native mobile application built with Expo that allows users to explore and discover Pokémon from the PokeAPI.
 This project was developed as a learning exercise to gain hands-on experience with React Native, TypeScript, and mobile app development.

 ## Overview

-Pokemon Explorer is a cross-platform mobile application that provides an intuitive interface for browsing Pokémon data.
+Pokémon Explorer is a cross-platform mobile application that provides an intuitive interface for browsing Pokémon data.
 Users can search, filter, and view detailed information about their favorite Pokémon, including stats, types, forms, and physical attributes.

 ## Features